2026

 mindboost. · Freedom Framework

-mindboost. build for the learner.
+We build for the learner.

-Others build for the tool.
+Everyone else builds for the tool.

 Other authoring tools gave us structure.
 Freedom gives us possibilities.